 Introduction to Scala reduce Function

-Scala reduces function to reduce the collection data structure in Scala.
-This function can be applied for both mutable and immutable collection data structure.
-Mutable objects are those whose values are changing frequently whereas immutable objects are those objects that one assigns cannot change itself.
-Reduce function can be applied to map, sequence, set, and list, etc. This function returns a single value from the collection data structure.
-In reducing function it merges all the values from the collection data structure and returns on a single value.
+Scala reduces functions to reduce the collection data structure in Scala.
+This function can be applied for both mutable and immutable collection data structures.
+Mutable objects are those whose values change frequently, whereas immutable objects are those objects that one assign cannot change itself.
+Reduce function can be applied to map, sequence, set, list, etc. This function returns a single value from the collection data structure.
+In reducing function, it merges all the values from the collection data structure and returns on a single value.

 Syntax